-Using Redshift cluster check for amazon’s Redshift data warehousing can pause the underutilized CPU usage cost.
+Using a Redshift cluster check for amazon’s Redshift data warehousing can pause the underutilized CPU usage cost.

 Using the Reserved Instances (RI) can reduce the cost of RDS, Redshift, ElastiCache, and Elasticsearch.
 Adjusting the period of usage as a year requires no upfront cost and on-demand pricing.
 Also, Amazon Cost explorer’s recommendations for RI-based purchasing can optimize your cost to better levels.

-Coming to the storage cost, AWS S3 is the primary step to optimize cost.
+Coming to the storage cost, AWS S3 is the primary step to optimizing cost.
 S3 has different types when it comes to utilization type and cost.

 A. S3 Standard – 99.99% Availability and multiple availability zones